grippy/node-multivariate/README.md

 # Performance

-From my testing using apache bench, most of the api calls to this application can handle between 1200-1400rps.
+From my testing using apache bench, most of the api calls to this application can handle between 1200-1400rps (tested on my MacBook Pro 2.4 GHz Core 2 Duo/2GB SDRAM).
-The stats api calls are a little lower since they require some slower redis lookups to return all the keys for a test.
+The stats api calls are a little lower since they require some multiple redis lookups to return all the keys for a test.